tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

 * Comparing the two RMSE's, the RMSE from the single training window is 0.96, whereas it is 1.23 from the rolling-out-of-sample model.

-  * The rolling-out-of-sample approach is more akin to real-life (you likely re-estimate your model when new data becomes available).
+  * The rolling-out-of-sample approach is more akin to real life (you likely re-estimate your model when new data becomes available).

-  * In addition to being more realistic, the rolling-out of sample approach is also more rigorous, as you are testing your model many more times across different time periods.
+  * In addition to being more realistic, the rolling-out-of-sample approach is also more rigorous, as you are testing your model many more times across different time periods.

   * Therefore, we expect a slightly higher out-of-sample RMSE, which is what we see.